Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

-\textit{Discussions.}---We have established a comprehensive theory for nonequilibrium nonlinear response, grounded in a novel connection between steady-state perturbations and mean first-passage times.
-Our framework provides a hierarchy of exact relations and universal bounds applicable to arbitrarily strong perturbations, with predictive power scaling with the level of available information.
+\textit{Discussion.}---We have established a comprehensive theory for nonequilibrium nonlinear response, grounded in a novel connection between steady-state perturbations and mean first-passage times.
+Our framework provides a hierarchy of exact relations and universal bounds applicable to arbitrarily strong perturbations, with predictive power scaling with the level of available information. {The derivations exploit physical constraints of MFPTs, lending the resulting bounds a direct kinetic interpretation and transparent saturation conditions tied to the gateway structure of the network.}

 {Our results form a predictive hierarchy.
-At the most fundamental level, full knowledge of the unperturbed system (including MFPTs) allows for the exact prediction of the response to any finite perturbation [Eqs.~\eqref{eq:finite_main}-\eqref{eq:perturbed_unperturbed}].
-More practically, our cornerstone identity [Eq.~\eqref{eq:linear_nonlinear_identity}] links nonlinear to linear response via a simple scaling factor, enabling a powerful two-way inference between local dynamics and global observations, and offering a new perspective on inference in stochastic systems \cite{seifert2019Stochastic,HDPR22PRX,MES22PRX,15PRL_TUR,16PRL_TUR,horowitz2020Thermodynamic}.
-The identity further leads to a cascade of universal bounds requiring progressively less information: the nonlinear response is bounded by the linear [Eq.~\eqref{eq:bound_by_linear}], while the relative response [Eq.~\eqref{response_range}] and the signal-to-noise ratio are bounded even without linear response information [Eq.~\eqref{eq:response_resolution_bound}], the latter serving as a strong-perturbation analogue of the fluctuation-dissipation inequality and imposeing a fundamental limit on response resolution.}
+At the most fundamental level, full knowledge of the unperturbed system (including MFPTs) allows for the exact prediction of the response to any finite perturbation [Eqs.~\eqref{eq:linear_nonlinear_identity}-\eqref{eq:perturbed_unperturbed}].
+More practically, our cornerstone identity [Eq.~\eqref{eq:linear_nonlinear_identity}] links nonlinear to linear response via a simple scaling factor, enabling a powerful two-way inference between local dynamics and global observations {(as demonstrated in Appendix B for inferring ATP consumption rates)}, and offering a new perspective on inference in stochastic systems \cite{seifert2019Stochastic,HDPR22PRX,MES22PRX,15PRL_TUR,16PRL_TUR,horowitz2020Thermodynamic}.
+The identity further leads to a cascade of universal bounds requiring progressively less information: the nonlinear response is bounded by the linear [Eq.~\eqref{eq:bound_by_linear}], while the relative response [Eq.~\eqref{response_range}] and the signal-to-noise ratio are bounded even without linear response information [Eq.~\eqref{eq:response_resolution_bound}], the latter serving as a strong-perturbation analogue of the fluctuation-dissipation inequality and imposing a fundamental limit on response resolution.}